Where to sell your products – on Amazon or on your own Website?

 You will be charged 100% of referral fee (if cancelled on or before ESD) / 150% of referral fee (if cancelled after ESD) of the value of items in an order as a Cancellation Charge for seller-fulfilled orders that are cancelled under the following scenarios:

-- Order is cancelled by seller for any reason other than buyer request.
+- The order is cancelled by the seller for any reason other than buyer request.
 (Only cancellations requested by buyers through the Amazon.in website is considered buyer-requested cancellations and will be exempt from the Cancellation Charge.)

-- Order is cancelled automatically by Amazon because the seller has not shipped and confirmed shipping of the order within 24 hours of Estimated Ship Date.
+- Order is canceled automatically by Amazon because the seller has not shipped and confirmed the shipping of the order within 24 hours of the Estimated Ship Date.